 - Provider Information (Provider name, Profession, Registry Number)

 Once you enter your search criteria and press the ‘Search’ button, you will be brought to the search results screen.
 HCAI populates the search results according to the date the document was submitted.
 The most recent results appear first.
+There are also options to download the results in CSV format or refine the search.
+Up to 100 search results can be viewed at a time.
+(View screenshot)

 If you are expecting to see a search result and it’s not there, re-check your search criteria and perform the search again.
 If it still does not appear, escalate the issue to an administrator who can search for the form across the entire organization.
 For more information, please visit the Can’t Find an OCF? page.